moudio/appointment/README.md

 The web application uses React as the front-end language and Ruby on Rails as the back-end language.

-I built the Ruby On Rails backend language so that the two separate web apps can communicate smoothly.
+I built the Ruby On Rails backend API so that the two separate web apps can communicate smoothly.

 ## Developed by